gvwilson/teachtogether.tech/en-md/community/index.md

   This is one of the times when
   having ties with local government or other like-minded organizations pays off.</sup>.
 Both kinds of organization vest ultimate authority in their board.
-Broadly speaking, this is either a <span g="g:service-board">service board</span>
+Broadly speaking, this is either a <span g="service-board">service board</span>
-whose members also take on other roles in the organization or a <span g="g:governance-board">governance board</span> whose primary responsibility is to hire, monitor, and if need be fire the director.
+whose members also take on other roles in the organization or a <span g="governance-board">governance board</span> whose primary responsibility is to hire, monitor, and if need be fire the director.
 Board members can be elected by the community or appointed;
 in either case,